bweatherson/demons/latest-export.md

 I don't know of any argument for treating the table version and tree version of Problem 2 differently, so I will follow the standard assumption that these are two representations of essentially the same problem.

 **Problem 3** is just like Problem 2, except Demon is offered an exit strategy.
-When Demon moves, they can now choose $A$, $B$ or $C$.
-If they choose $B$ or $C$, the game continues as before.
-Chooser is told that Demon chose $B$ or $C$, but not which one they chose, and knows all the payouts, and has to choose $U$ or $D$.
-If Demon chooses $A$, however, the game ends, and Chooser gets payout $e_1$, while Demon gets payout 1.
-Here is the tree for that game.
+When Demon moves, they can now choose A, B or C. If they choose B or C, the game continues as before.
+Chooser is told that Demon chose B or C, but not which one they chose, and knows all the payouts, and has to choose U or D. If Demon chooses A, however, the game ends, and Chooser gets payout $e$, while Demon gets payout 1.
+Figure \ref(@fig:abc-v3) is the tree for that game.

 ```{tikz, abc-v3, fig.cap = "Problem 3.", fig.ext = 'png', cache=TRUE, fig.width = 5, fig.height = 5, fig.align="center"}
 \usetikzlibrary{calc}